 That's pretty good considering it was constantly rendering maps, keeping a GPS lock, churning out voice commands and still syncing our various accounts in the background without the screen switching off.

 Unsurprisingly the iPhone 5C comes will all manner of connectivity options, but NFC is still the high-profile absentee at the Apple party.
-Not even a plastic clad smartphone could tempt the firm to give us a bit of contactless tech.
+Not even a plastic clad smartphone could tempt the firm to give us a bit of contactless tech, though the iPhone 6 and iPhone 6 Plus do include it, but only for Apple Pay.

-We've already spoken about the Wi-Fi a/b/g/n, 3G and 4G connectivity of the iPhone 5C in this review, with special mention of the latter as this phone supports the most LTE bands than any other smartphone, allowing even more people to take advantage of the superfast network.
+I've already spoken about the Wi-Fi a/b/g/n, 3G and 4G connectivity of the iPhone 5C in this review, with special mention of the latter as this phone supports more LTE bands than most other smartphones, allowing even more people to take advantage of the superfast network.

 There's a new way to control Wi-Fi and Bluetooth 4.0 in iOS 7 with the arrival of the Control Center, which is accessed with a swipe up from the bottom of the screen.